Point Amour Lighthouse, Labrador, Canada

 The Point Amour Lighthouse stands tall amid limestone cliffs near the small, historically significant community of L'Anse Amour, on the south coast of Labrador.

-Towering at 109 feet, it is the tallest in Atlantic Canada and second highest in the country.
-A panoramic view of the surrounding land and sea, and a glimpse of its historical attributes can be witnessed during the 128 step adventure to the top.
+Towering at 33 meters, it is the tallest in Atlantic Canada and second highest in the country.
+A panoramic view of the surrounding land and sea, and a glimpse of its historical attributes can be witnessed during the 132 step adventure to the top.

 Image